 The Sacrament of Confirmation completes the process of initiation into the full life of the Catholic Church and both renews and strengthens our baptismal call to live out our faith in Christ in the world.
 In the Diocese of Memphis, the Sacrament of Confirmation is celebrated in the Easter season when a child is in the eighth grade or above.
 Children are required to attend Catechesis of the Good Shepherd classes or have been enrolled in a Catholic school for the full year prior to beginning preparation to receive the sacrament.
 In other words, for a child to receive Confirmation in eighth grade, they must attend religion classes (Catechesis of the Good Shepherd or Catholic school) in both seventh and eighth grades.
-Contact the Director of Religious Education for information about these classes.
+Contact the Coordinator of Religious Education, Shannon Curtis, for information about these classes.

 Theology of the Sacrament of Confirmation

 Confirmation, together with Baptism and Eucharist, form the Sacraments of Initiation that are all intimately connected.
 In the Sacrament of Confirmation, the baptized person is “sealed with the gift of the Holy Spirit” and is strengthened for service to the Body of Christ.

 The prophets of the Old Testament foretold that God’s Spirit would rest upon the Messiah to sustain his mission.
 Their prophecy was fulfilled when Jesus the Messiah was conceived by the Spirit and born of the Virgin Mary.
 The Holy Spirit descended on Jesus on the occasion of his baptism by John.

 Jesus’ entire mission occurred in communion with the Spirit.
 Before he died, Jesus promised that the Spirit would be given to the Apostles and to the entire Church.
 After his death, he was raised by the Father in the power of the Spirit.